GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-fast-start-reference-architecture.md

 request.
 Scaling on them produces replicas that are not needed and misses replicas that are.

-This architecture scales on `igw_queue_depth`, the number of requests buffered at the gateway before dispatch.
-Because it is observed at ingress rather than inside the engine, it rises the moment demand exceeds deployed capacity, and it returns to zero when it does not.
-The deployed `HorizontalPodAutoscaler` targets an average queue depth of 1 request per pod.
+This architecture scales on `vllm:num_requests_waiting`, the number of requests waiting in the vLLM scheduler queue of each replica.
+It rises as soon as requests arrive faster than the deployed replicas can admit them, and it returns to zero when they catch up.
+GKE automatic application monitoring collects the metric with Google Cloud Managed Service for Prometheus, and the Custom Metrics Stackdriver Adapter makes it available to the autoscaler.
+The deployed `HorizontalPodAutoscaler` targets an average of 5 waiting requests per replica, adds replicas without a stabilization window, and removes them only after a 5-minute stabilization window.

 Fast loading is what makes autoscaling on this signal worthwhile.
 A scale-out signal is only actionable if capacity can arrive before the spike ends.